The voice of urban opportunity

 Victor holds a juris doctor from the University of California, Los Angeles, an MBA from the University of Pittsburgh, a bachelor’s degree in university studies from the University of New Mexico and an honorary doctor of law degree from the University of the District of Columbia.

-Brenda McKenzie was appointed Director of Economic Development for the Boston Redevelopment Authority (BRA) by Mayor Thomas M. Menino and the BRA’s Board of Directors beginning in July 2008.
-McKenzie brings to the role over 15 years in the community development arena, including development finance, community revitalization, asset management and public affairs with a focus on sustainable and inclusionary development.
+Brenda previously served as Director of Economic Development for the Boston Redevelopment Authority (BRA) by Mayor Thomas M. Menino and the BRA’s Board of Directors beginning in July 2008.
+McKenzie brought to the role over 15 years in the community development arena, including development finance, community revitalization, asset management and public affairs with a focus on sustainable and inclusionary development.

 McKenzie brings a multi-disciplinary approach to development with both private and public sector perspectives.
 As Deputy Commissioner for Neighborhood Development with the City of Chicago, McKenzie facilitated over $2 billion in private commercial, industrial, residential and mixed-use development while maintaining community focus.
 Her experience is rounded with a record of private sector accomplishment as an asset manager, a broker representing a national client base and in global affairs with Starbucks Coffee.
 She is a graduate of the University of Illinois, where she received her Bachelor of Science degree from the College of Business and a Masters of Public Administration from the College of Urban Planning and Public Affairs.